Ralph James (actor)

 Ralph James Torrez (November 29, 1924 – March 14, 1992) was an American voice and character actor who lived in Los Angeles County, California.

-Career
+James provided voices for the Warner Bros.
+Looney Tunes and Merrie Melodies cartoon series, but rarely received screen credit, as generally Mel Blanc was the only voice artist credited.
+In particular, he provided the imitation of the voice of Walter Winchell, the narrator of the TV series The Untouchables, for Friz Freleng's 1963 parody short "The Unmentionables", for which he received (unspecified) credit.

-He did voices for the Looney Tunes and was the voice of Mr. Turtle in the commercials for Tootsie Pops which ran throughout the 1970s.
-From 1978 to 1982, he was the voice of Orson, Mork's (Robin Williams) boss on the Planet Ork, in Mork & Mindy (a Happy Days spin-off).
-In addition, he provided character voice overs in the Pink Panther cartoon shorts.
-He also made several live acting appearances, including the action/sexploitation film Big Bad Mama, where he played the minor role of a sheriff, Capone (1975), where he played the part of Judge H.B.
-Wilkerson, and the part of "Ace" in Sixpack Annie (1975).
+He was the voice of Mr. Turtle in commercials for Tootsie Pops candy which ran throughout the 1970s.
+From 1978 to 1982, he was the voice of Orson, Mork's (Robin Williams) boss on the Planet Ork, in the Mork & Mindy TV series, a spin-off from Happy Days which launched Williams' career.
+In addition, James provided character voiceovers for the Pink Panther cartoon shorts produced by DePatie-Freleng.

+James also made several live acting appearances, including in the 1974 action/sexploitation film Big Bad Mama, where he played a sheriff, and Capone (1975), where he played the part of "Judge J. H. Wilkerson".
+He also appeared in the part of "Ace" in 1975's Sixpack Annie.